Assurances of Compliance

 Agencies frequently require certification assuring institutional compliance with regulations governing federally or state funded research.
 Certification is assured via institutional signature, compliance checklists or forms included in the application packet.

 The following assurances of compliance have been filed by the college with the appropriate federal agency:

 - Age Discrimination (HHS 680)

 - Sex Discrimination (HEW 639-A)

 - Misconduct in Science

 - Drug-Free Workplace

 Federal funds may not be used to lobby, i.e., to influence or attempt to influence an officer or employee of any federal agency, any member of Congress, an officer or employee of Congress, or an employee of a member of Congress in connection with any specific award.

 Debarment and Suspension

-By signing the organizational prior approval sheet (OPAS), the principal investigator or project director certifies that, to the best of his/her knowledge, neither s/he nor any of the key personnel included in the proposal:
+By signing the organizational prior approval sheet (OPAS), the Principal Investigator certifies that, to the best of his/her knowledge, neither he/she, nor any of the key personnel included in the proposal: